 Formal discipline involves removal of the student from school.
 It includes emergency removal for up to three (3) school days, suspension for up to ten (10) school days, expulsion for up to eighty (80) school days or the number of days remaining in a semester, whichever is greater, and permanent exclusion.
 Removal for less than one (1) school day without the possibility of suspension or expulsion may not be appealed.
-Suspension, expulsion, and permanent exclusion may be appealed.

 Students being considered for suspension are entitled to an informal meeting with the building administrator prior to removal.
 Also, students being considered for expulsion are entitled to an informal meeting with the Superintendent or designee prior to removal.
 During the informal meeting, the student will be notified of the charges and given the opportunity to respond.
-If a student commits a crime while under the School's jurisdiction, s/he may be subject to school disciplinary action as well as action through local law enforcement.
+If a student commits a crime while under the school's jurisdiction, s/he may be subject to school disciplinary action as well as action through local law enforcement.